AlfaSierra92/Albanoboard/Readme.md

 ## Licence

 This project is licensed under the MIT licence.
-See the LICENSE file for more details.